 The receiver of either request or response messages MUST validate the message signature (PEPPOL issued X.509 certificates) including issuer signature, test of validity period and Certificate trust chain through PEPPOL provided root and intermediate certificates.
 The sender SHOULD NOT provide a certificate chain as part of the certificate information in a transmission.
 Depending on local policy, the receiver SHOULD check revocation status of any certificates used to sign and encrypt the message.

-The SrcAP SHOULD validate that the Subject Unique Identifier of the certificate used to sign the response messages matches the Subject Unique Identifier of the certificate published in the Service Metadata Publisher (SMP).
+The SrcAP SHOULD validate that the Subject Key Identifier of the certificate used to sign the response messages matches the Subject Key Identifier of the certificate published in the Service Metadata Publisher (SMP).

 When validating a signed response message, the SrcAP SHOULD check that the certificate in the response matches the metadata received from the Service Metadata Publisher.
 This is done by comparing the subject common name in the certificate to the value stated in the metadata.
 This check ensures that only the legitimate Access Point stated in the service metadata will be able to produce correct responses.
 If the MIC provided in the MDN response does not equal the MIC computed by the sender, this must be handled out-of-band.